-We define microlearning as a way of teaching and delivering content to learners in bite-sized (3-5 minutes) bursts at the point of need and with a focused and specific learning outcome.
-The learner is in control of what and when (s)he's learning.
-This makes it particularly easy to apply on the job.
+Microlearning is a way of teaching and delivering content to learners in bite-sized (3-5 minutes) bursts at the point of need, with a focused and specific learning outcome.
+The learner is in control of what and when they are learning, and can complete their training at a time and place that suits their busy schedule.

 Josh Bersin makes a good point of how microlearning fits into the overall learning environment and also provides a nice distinction between micro and macrolearning.